demarsberhe/replicate-product-page/README.md

 # replicate-product-page

 replicate-product-page
 The project utilizes HTML, Bootstrap, SASS to create a responsive product landing page.
-See "bootstrap-implementation" branch for final version.
+See "main" branch for final version.
 - css/ folder includes the final .css output images/ folder includes the favicon scss/ folder includes all .scss files
 - helpers/ folder includes the mixin used to generate the css for the product color selector and variables that are used across all .scss files
 - sections/ folder includes the 4 scss partial files representing the 4 styled sections on the product landing page: